kedacore/keda-docs/content/docs/2.5/scalers/nats-streaming.md

 ### Authentication Parameters

- You can authenticate with the nats streaming server by using connection string authentication via `TriggerAuthentication` configuration.
+You can authenticate with the NATS streaming server by using connection string authentication via `TriggerAuthentication` configuration.

-**Connection Authentication:**

-- `natsServerMonitoringEndpoint` - Location of the Nats Streaming monitoring endpoint.
+- `natsServerMonitoringEndpoint` - Location of the NATS Streaming monitoring endpoint.

 ### Example